Venous Ulcer Treatment in Phoenix, Arizona

 Venous Ulcers are a common type of skin ulcer.
 Generally, occurs just above the ankle on the legs.
 These ulcers come about as a result of venous insufficiency and increased pressure of blood in the veins due to the veins “incompetence” and inability to return the blood to the heart.

 Patients who are suffering from venous ulcers are encouraged to schedule an appointment as soon as possible.
-With many years of extensive vascular experience serving patients in Phoenix, Arizona, the vascular surgeons at Western Vascular Institute specialize in diagnosing & treating venous ulcer.
+With many years of extensive vascular experience serving patients in Phoenix, Arizona, the vascular surgeons in Arizona at Western Vascular Institute specialize in diagnosing and treating venous ulcers.
 They will take the time to answer any questions that you may have and help discover the best treatment plan for you and your lifestyle.
-For more information, call our vein and vascular clinic at (480) 668-5000 & schedule an appointment with one of our vascular surgeons, at one of our vein and vascular centers in Payson, Mesa and Phoenix, Arizona.
+For more information, call our vein and vascular clinic in Phoenix at (480) 668-5000 and schedule an appointment with one of our vascular surgeons, at one of our vein and vascular centers in Payson, Mesa and Phoenix, Arizona.

 What Are the Risk Factors of Venous Ulcers?